 • Ulverstone Secondary College

-Each year in Term 3, TASC assigns all students undertaking written external assessments to their provider school exam centre (if endorsed) or to the nearest endorsed exam centre.
+Each year in Term 3, TASC assigns all students undertaking written external assessments to either their provider school exam centre (if endorsed) or to the nearest endorsed exam centre.
 Following this, TASC seeks clarification from schools to ensure that the assignment has been correct.
 Schools may submit a request on behalf of:

 1. Year 10 students undertaking TASC external assessments who would prefer to sit their exams at their feeder school.